f32c/f32c/rtl/soc/vector/README.md

 Status of the vector processor:

     * 4 x 32-bit MMIO control and interrupt registers
-    * 8 x uint32_t[2048] BRAM based vector registers
+    * 8 x uint32_t[2048] dual-port BRAM vector registers
-    * I/O load and store using AXI RAM DMA burst can run parallel with arithmetic operations, multiple registers load with the same content at the same time
+    * I/O load and store using AXI RAM DMA burst can run parallel with arithmetic operations
     * 3 x 32-bit floating point functional units:
       6-stage (+,-)
       6-stage (*)
       13-stage (/)
+    * each vector is double-aliased and can be independently used in 2 parallel or chained operations
-    * any-to-any vector operations: a = b+c, a = b+b, a = a+b, a = a+a.
+    * any-to-any vector operations: a = b+c, a = b+b, a = a+b, a = a+a
-    * multiple operations can run parallel provided they use different registers and different functional units
+      a=a+a is done in-place using double-alias
+    * parallel: a = a+b, c = d*e, f = g/h
-      example: a = b+c, d = e/f can run parallel
+    * chaining: a = b+c, d = a*f, g = d/c
+    * sub-vectors: arguments and results can be limited to index range
+    * constants and halfs are special case of sub-vectors
     * interrupt flag for each vector set when done
     * works at 100 MHz clock rate on artix-7 and spartan-6
     * produces 1 result per 1 clock cycle